- Benefit from animal handling experience from day one

 A total of 12 weeks Animal Husbandry Extra Mural Studies (EMS) and 26 weeks Clinical EMS is also undertaken.
 Animal Husbandry and Clinical EMS is organised in accordance with recommendations as defined by the Royal College of Veterinary Surgeons.
 Extra Mural Studies exposes you to the practical, ethical, financial, managerial and interpersonal aspects of professional practice.
 EMS placements are appropriately supervised and assessed and take place during vacations and during year five.

-- Signposting lectures cover key topics which will be further developed in self-study or practical sessions.
+- Signposting lectures cover key topics, with further development in self-study or practical sessions.

-- Practical classes incorporating clinical skills (including live animal examination techniques and palpation, dissection, histology, diagnostic techniques, lab analysis).
+- Practical classes incorporating clinical skills.
+For example, live animal examination techniques and palpation, dissection, histology, diagnostic techniques, lab analysis.

 - Structured self-study times to develop concepts further.
-These will include specific learning objectives, learning resources and time limits and are reviewed in clinical relevance or plenary sessions.
+These will include specific learning objectives, learning resources and time limits.
+These will be reviewed in clinical relevance or plenary sessions.

-- Clinical relevance sessions are problem oriented, using clinical material or scenarios and they involve small group, facilitator-led discussion.
-Clinical relevance sessions are timetabled at key points throughout the week.
-They develop students' understanding of significance, check knowledge learnt during self-study times and identify and resolve learning problems.
+- Clinical relevance sessions are problem oriented, use clinical material or scenarios and involve small group, facilitator-led discussion.
+Sessions are timetabled at key points throughout the week.
+They develop your understanding, check knowledge learnt during self-study times and identify and resolve learning problems.

-Our assessment strategy is designed to assess achievement of the wide variety of skill and knowledge-based learning outcomes through different types of assessment.
-Skills and behaviours are assessed within in-course module examinations through methods including:
+You will need to achieve a wide variety of skill and knowledge-based learning outcomes through different types of assessment.
+Skills and behaviours are assessed using in-course module examinations, including: practical tests

 - vivas (oral exam)

-Knowledge is principally assessed in the June examinations, which are held online.
-In addition, we provide informal assessment opportunities which allow you to evaluate and reflect on the development of your skills and knowledge as you progress through the course.
+Your knowledge is principally assessed in June examinations, which are online.
+In addition, informal assessment opportunities allow you to evaluate and reflect on the development of your skills and knowledge as you progress through the course.

 Visit our teaching page for more information on how you will learn, including an example first-year timetable.

-The School of Veterinary Medicine and Science is based at the Sutton Bonington Campus, shared with biosciences students.
-The campus is 10 miles south of the main campus, University Park.
-There are free regular daily and evening bus services to University Park Campus in Nottingham and Nottingham city centre, allowing you to take full advantage of the social and sporting activities available there.
-On average, the journey takes 20-30 minutes.
+The School of Veterinary Medicine and Science is based at our Sutton Bonington Campus.
+The campus is 10 miles south of University Park.
+There are regular daily and evening bus services to University Park Campus and Nottingham city centre, allowing you to take full advantage of the social and sporting activities available.
+On average, the journey takes 35-45 minutes.